flare-foundation/docs/docs/user/staking/staking-cli.md

     Rewards can also be claimed directly from the `ValidatorRewardManager` contract that accumulates them:

-    1. You need to interact with the `ValidatorRewardManager` smart contract, so you must retrieve its address from the `FlareContractRegistry` as explained in the [retrieving Contract Addresses page](../../dev/getting-started/contract-addresses.md).
+    1. You need to interact with the `ValidatorRewardManager` smart contract, so you must retrieve its address from the `FlareContractRegistry`.
-    2. Enter the address of the `ValidatorRewardManager` contract in the [Block Explorer](../block-explorers/index.md), and go to the **Write Contract** tab.
+    2. Enter the address of the `ValidatorRewardManager` contract in the block explorer, and go to the **Write Contract** tab.
     3. Click on **Connect Wallet**.
         You need to connect the account for which you are claiming.
     4. Locate the `claim` method and enter the following information: